Wyoming Cowgirls beat Colorado State Rams 76-60 to clinch No. 2 seed at Mountain West Tournament

 LARAMIE – Tommi Olson and Quinn Weidemann were celebrated during the emotional pregame show.

-Then Allyson Fertig stepped into the Border War spotlight during the high-stakes regular-season finale.
+Then Allyson Fertig stepped into the Border War spotlight during the nationally televised regular-season finale.

-The sophomore center scored 15 of her 27 points in the fourth quarter to carrying Wyoming to the finish line in a 76-60 victory over Colorado State on Saturday night in front of an appreciative crowd of 3,603 at the Arena-Auditorium.
+The sophomore scored 15 of her 27 points in the fourth quarter to carry Wyoming to the finish line in a 76-60 victory over Colorado State on Saturday night in front of an appreciative crowd of 3,603 at the Arena-Auditorium.

 Fertig finished 9-for-16 from the field and 9-for-10 at the free-throw line with six rebounds, two steals and a block.